Axions on a Hyperbolic Ride: Geometric Suppression of CMB Isocurvature and a Blue-Tilted Spectrum: Introduction

-In this work we present a minimal, $U(1)$ conserving alternative based on field-space geometry.
-Curved internal field-space metrics are well known to generate effective masses and characteristic scale-dependence for entropic/isocurvature modes in covariant sigma-model systems \cite{Brown:2017osf,Mizuno:2017idt,Chen:2022ccf,Iacconi:2023slv,DeAngelis:2023fdu}.
-In this \emph{Letter} we apply this mechanism directly to the PQ field and show that a hyperbolic field-space metric generically endows the angular fluctuation with a geometric, time-dependent effective mass during inflation, without explicit PQ breaking in the axion potential.
-This dynamically suppresses CMB-scale axion isocurvature, while the evolving mass produces a distinctive blue-tilted isocurvature spectrum on smaller scales.
-As a result, viable parameter space with $H_{\rm inf}\sim 10^{13}\,{\rm GeV}$ and large $f_a$ (e.g. $\lesssim 10^{16}\,{\rm GeV}$) can be reopened without requiring the extreme displacements $R_{\rm inf}/f_a\sim 10^{4}$\text{--}$10^{5}$ or tiny quartic coefficients $\lesssim \mathcal{O}(10^{-16})$.
-We further provide a compact phenomenological template relating the isocurvature spectral index to the field-space curvature scale, thereby promoting measurements of isocurvature scale-dependence to a direct probe of PQ field-space geometry and enabling targeted searches in future analyses.
+In this work we present a $U(1)$ conserving alternative model based on field-space geometry.
+Curved internal field-space metrics are well known to generate effective masses and characteristic scale-dependence for entropic/isocurvature modes in covariant sigma-model systems \cite{Brown:2017osf,Mizuno:2017idt,Chen:2022ccf,Iacconi:2023slv,DeAngelis:2023fdu,Lee:2024bij,DiMarco:2005nq,Renaux-Petel:2014htw}.
+In this work, we apply this mechanism to the QCD axion, modeled by a spectator PQ complex scalar field with a quartic potential and a spontaneously broken $U(1)_{\rm PQ}$.
+A hyperbolic field-space metric then exponentially suppresses the observable angular fluctuation without explicit PQ breaking, while the evolving axion mass produces a distinctive blue-tilted isocurvature spectrum on smaller scales.
+The effective radial mass and the geometric lever arm control the `detectability' of these isocurvatures.
+As a result, the mechanism reopens viable parameter space for large axion decay constants, e.g. $f_a\lesssim 10^{16}\,{\rm GeV}$, across inflationary scales up to $H_{\rm inf}\sim 10^{13}\,{\rm GeV}$, without requiring the extreme displacements $R_{\rm inf}/f_a\sim 10^{4}$\text{--}$10^{5}$ or tiny quartic couplings $\lesssim \mathcal{O}(10^{-16})$ characteristic of non-dynamical large-displacement scenarios.
+The upper end of this range, $H_{\rm inf}\sim 10^{13}\,{\rm GeV}$, is especially interesting because it is the regime most relevant for potentially observable primordial gravitational waves.
+We further provide a compact phenomenological template relating the isocurvature spectral index and running to the field-space curvature scale, thereby promoting measurements of isocurvature scale-dependence to a direct probe of PQ field-space geometry.